ahwelgemoed/fod_Boilerplate/GSAPNotes.md

 };
 ```

-and then that object is passed to a tween
+and then that object is passed to a tween as a css property

 ```javascript
 {